brunodpoliveira/Fallout1DemoAI/README.md

 4. **Destruction**: Use wire cutters to destroy the generator, dooming everyone in the town.

 ### Controls
+#TODO virtualcontroller explanations
-- Player movement and interaction are placeholders: WASD for directions and ENTER for entering dialog with a NPC
+- Player movement and interaction are placeholders: Arrow keys for directions and ENTER/Button West for entering dialog with a NPC
 - Interact with NPCs by typing messages on the Dialog Window, and click the buttons with your mouse to interact with them.
 - Future versions will include voice input and additional controls.